 - Copper metal is mostly used for creating a conducting path because it acts as a good conductor and comes with low resistance.

-- Solder mask is used on the top of the copper layer that provides solid protection.
+- A solder mask is used on the top of the copper layer that provides solid protection.

-- On the top of solder mask there exists a silkscreen coating that is used for marking the elements on the board.
+- On the top of the solder mask, there exists a silkscreen coating that is used for marking the elements on the board.

-- Single sided PCBs are an ideal choice for the beginners are mostly used in simple electronics which don't involve complex circuitry.
+- Single-layer PCB is an ideal choice for beginners, as mostly used in simple electronics which don't involve complex circuitry.

 - They are easy to manufacture in which circuits and components are soldered on one side of the substrate.

-- Cheap cost and easy availability makes these PCBs an ideal choice for mass production.
+- Cheap cost and easy availability make these PCBs an ideal choice for mass production.

-- These low cost modules are widely used in many applications including stereo components, calculators, cameras, power supplies and printers.
+- These low-cost boards are widely used in many applications including stereo components, calculators, cameras, power supplies and printers.

 - Circuits on the one side of the board are connected on the other side of the board by means of holes drilled on the board.